How Much Are Construction Manager or Project Manager Fees?

 Determine costs and markups on all services for one overall price.

-Can act as a construction manager and participate in pre-construction planning.
+General contractors can act as a construction manager and participate in pre-construction planning by:

 Hiring a general contractor is more likely to mean you’ll have a consistent, reliable crew of workers or subcontractors who are used to working with that GC and team.